stimulusreflex/stimulus_reflex/README.md

 #### Server side reactive behavior for Stimulus controllers

+Add the benefits of single page app (SPA) behavior to your Rails/Stimulus app with a minimal investment in time, resources, and complexity.
+_The goal is to provide 80% of the benefits of SPAs with 20% of the typical effort._

-This library provides functionality similar to [Phoenix LiveView](https://youtu.be/Z2DU0qLfPIY?t=670) for Rails applications.
+> This library provides functionality similar to [Phoenix LiveView](https://youtu.be/Z2DU0qLfPIY?t=670) for Rails applications.

 ## Usage